lse-my459/lse-my459.github.io/index.md

 * Summative: there will be one two-hour exam during Spring Term (worth 100% of your final mark).

+We will provide more details later in WT.

 ### Recommended Texts

-Quantitative text analysis encompases a very wide range of methods of varying degrees of complexity, so no single textbook can hope to cover all topics in the field.
-However, there are a few textbooks that provide nice coverage of many of the concepts and topics we will cover in this
-course:
+There are a wide range of textbooks on quantative text analysis.
+Since our focus in this course is on social science applications, we will rely heavily on a recent (and very good!) textbook on the topic:

 - Grimmer, Justin, Margaret E. Roberts and Brandon M. Stewart (2022).
 *Text as Data: A New Framework for Machine Learning and the Social Sciences*.
 Princeton University Press, Princeton, NJ.
 This textbook is a recent survey of quantitative text analysis as used in the social sciences.

+You may wish to purchase a copy for yourself, especially if you plan to pursue quantitative text analysis in future research.

+There are many other textbooks covering various topics in quantitative text analysis from a variety of academic perspectives.
+Two of the most commonly cited are:

 - Krippendorff, K. (2013). *Content Analysis: An Introduction to Its Methodology*.
 Sage, Thousand Oaks, CA, 3rd edition.
 This textbook is a good primer for _manual_ methods of content analysis and coverage of some of the same fundamentals faced in quantitative text analysis.

 - Jurafsky, Daniel and James H. Martin (2024). *Speech and Language
 Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition with Language Models*.
 3rd edition.